UnBonWhisky/Translator-Bot/README.md

 * By typing a command from your bot, you accept that the bot collects your discord user ID and the server ID.
 * By using this bot, you accept that the bot owner adds you as friend or sends you a message if we think it is a necessary case.
 * In case of you want to reset your datas, you have to send a screenshot of your "user profile" page, and your user ID.
+* All the messages sent where the bot can read your messages are sent to Google Translate to detect and translate the messages.
+More informations about how the datas are sent are [available here](https://github.com/UnBonWhisky/googletrans)

 ---